 Frame Weight

-For transport and caregiver use, a lighter wheelchair (15–19 lbs for transport chairs, 25–30 lbs for standard manual) is meaningfully easier to fold, load into a car, and push over distances.
-Lightweight and ultra-lightweight manual wheelchairs (under 20 lbs) cost more but benefit daily caregivers significantly.
+For transport and caregiver use: a lighter wheelchair (15–19 lbs for transport chairs, 25–30 lbs for standard manual) is meaningfully easier to fold, load into a car, and push over distances.
+Lightweight and ultra-lightweight manual wheelchairs (under 20 lbs) are available at a higher price but benefit daily caregivers significantly.

 Armrest and Footrest Style